SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 #### Protocol Justification

-A hybrid protocol approach was chosen to balance user experience with system performance:
+A hybrid protocol approach was chosen to balance user experience with system performance, in specific, we chose to use HTTP for the logic server and gRPC for the data server:

 · External Communication (HTTP/JSON): We utilized HTTP with JSON for client-server interaction because of its universality and readability.
 JSON is natively supported by web browsers and mobile clients, making the system easy to debug and integrate.
 While the text-based format introduces some overhead, the trade-off favors the ease of development and broad compatibility required at the client layer.